Environmental solutions, engineered right.

 Our Services

-Our services are built on a commitment to accuracy, safety, and cost-effective results—from environmental consulting, site remediation, and data modeling to drone-powered site intelligence.
+Our services are built on a commitment to accuracy, safety, and cost-effective results—from environmental consulting and remediation, to data modeling and advanced site intelligence.

 -

 We conduct Phase I ESAs in accordance with ASTM E1527 standards to evaluate current and historical uses of a property and its surroundings.
-This includes site inspections, historical records review, regulatory database searches, and interviews — all aimed at identifying Recognized Environmental Conditions (RECs) that may impact property value or compliance.
+In New Jersey we perform NJDEP compliant Preliminary Assessments (PA) and when compiled with the ESA scope of work this provides innocent purchaser protections from both the Federal and NJ State Governments.
+These ESA and PA investigations include site inspections, historical records review, regulatory database searches, and interviews — all aimed at identifying Recognized Environmental Conditions (RECs) and / or Areas of Concern (AOCs) that may impact property value or compliance.

 -

-If potential contamination is suspected, our team performs Phase II investigations to collect soil, groundwater, or vapor samples.
-These assessments determine whether contamination is present, its extent, and if remediation is necessary.
-Results inform risk management decisions for property transactions or development.
+If RECs or AOCs are present on site and potential contamination is suspected, our team performs Phase II Site Investigations (SI) to collect soil, groundwater, or vapor samples.
+These assessments determine whether contamination is present.
+If so, then extended Phase II and Remedial Investigations (RI) are prefromed to determine the extent of contamination and evaluate site conditions to determine the best remediation strategy for the Site.
+SI and RI results inform risk management decisions for compliance, property transactions, or development.

 -